rootaccess2023/freeCodeCamp_technical_documentation_page/README.md

 ## Introduction

-This project is a technical documentation page designed to provide comprehensive information about a specific topic or technology.
+This project is a technical documentation page designed to provide comprehensive information about a CSS.
 It is intended to serve as a reference for developers, engineers, or IT professionals looking for detailed, accurate, and clear explanations of the subject matter.

 ## Viewing the Tribute Page